-If you are in doubt about what to do, talk to your veterinarian.
+If you doubt what to do, talk to your veterinarian.
 There are some things unique with your dog that may require different attention.

 If your dog suffers from allergies or breathing issues, it’s essential to talk with your vet about the chemicals being used in the fumigation process and any extra precautions you might need to take.

-Tip: Make sure you keep your dog away from fumigated areas for 12 to 48 hours.
+Tip: Ensure you keep your dog away from fumigated areas for 12 to 48 hours.